vippsas/vipps-solutions/auth0/SocialConnectionLogin.md

 ### Fetch User profile Script

-Here you can enter JavaScript code to fetch data from the Vipps API and store them to an Auth0 user.
+Here you can enter JavaScript code to fetch data from the Vipps API and store it to an Auth0 user.

-An example script is provided below
+An example script is provided below.

 ```js
 function fetchUserProfile(accessToken, context, callback) {